| | |

 3. Jemaa el-Fnaa – The Beating Heart of Marrakech

-By day, Jemaa el-Fnaa is a bustling market square filled with juice stalls and henna artists.
-By night, it transforms into an open-air spectacle of street performers, musicians, and food vendors.
-Grab a fresh pomegranate juice for 5 MAD ($0.50 USD)and soak in the chaotic beauty.
+Grab a fresh pomegranate juice for 10 MAD ($1 USD)and soak in the chaotic beauty.
 Tip: to really catch the vibe of the place I recommend serving dinner at sunset at one of the terraces facing the market square.
+Arrive just before sunset, order dinner or mint tea, and watch as Jemaa el-Fnaa lights up and comes alive beneath you.

 DarDar Rooftop terrace in Marrakech